-An intravenous urogram (IVU) is sometimes called an intravenous pyelogram (IVP).
-It is a test that looks at the whole of your urinary system.
+An intravenous urogram (IVU) is a test that looks at the whole of your urinary system.
+It's sometimes called an intravenous pyelogram (IVP).
 It looks at the:

 The male urinary system